 Regulating the prison phone industry

-Some children have to pay $1/minute for a call home from an incarcerated parent.
+Some children have to pay $1/minute to talk to an incarcerated parent.
 Why?
-Because prisons profit by granting monopoly telephone contracts to the company that will charge families the most.
+Because prisons and jails profit by granting monopoly telephone contracts to the company that will charge families the most.

 For more than ten years, families had been calling on the Federal Communications Commission (FCC) to provide relief from the exorbitant bills that the prison phone companies charge just to stay in touch.
 Recognizing yet another way that mass incarceration punishes entire communities, the Prison Policy Initiative joined with partners across the country to help generate the research and advocacy that was necessary for change.